 As the NHS website warns, magnesium is a laxative, which was not the kind of revolution I was looking for.

-Of course that might not fix your period pain, but I do think it is worth a try.
+Of course magnesium might not fix your period pain, but it's worth a try.